This is a blog about user experience design.

 Good user experience design is hard.
 To do it right we often need to turn thinking, processes and organisations around and make them operate from a new perspective.

-But whether we’re designers, developer or marketers, we’re users too.
+But we’re users too.
 We all buy and use products and services made by other organisations.
 And as users, we find ourselves at the “front” of their user experiences.